Faculty

 Kadiyali introduced the business strategy core at Johnson and currently teaches it across several programs at the SC Johnson Graduate School of Management.
 Previously, she taught courses on Internet marketing, channels of distribution and marketing models, as well as PhD courses.
 She is the winner of numerous teaching awards, most recently Best Professor in the EMBA/MS Cornell Weill Healthcare Leadership Program.

-Kadiyali earned her PhD in Economics from Northwestern University.
+Kadiyali earned her PhD in economics from Northwestern University.

 Elizabeth A. “Beta” Mannix, PhD